Clement Delangue

 He also emphasized documentation and evaluation.
 His House testimony pointed to model cards, dataset documentation, governance cards, risk evaluations, NIST's AI Risk Management Framework, and the National AI Research Resource as mechanisms for safer and broader AI development.

 That policy role matters because Hugging Face is not a neutral file host in practice.
-Search, ranking, access controls, malware scanning, model cards, licensing defaults, private enterprise deployments, and moderation choices shape what the AI ecosystem treats as normal.
+Search, ranking, access controls, malware scanning, pickle warnings, model cards, licensing metadata, private enterprise deployments, and moderation choices shape what the AI ecosystem treats as normal.

 Robotics and Infrastructure